MaudBoucherit/donor_detection/insights.md

 ## Overview of Class Detection
 The goal is to explain the earning class ("<=50k" and ">50k") by the other variables.
-For this, I am fitting some very simple models on the full set to observe what variable explains the classification the most.
+For this, I fit some simple models on the full set to observe what variable explains the classification the most.

 Like for native countries, categorical variables have too many categories.
-I've grouped some categories together so that the interpretation is easier.
+To make the interpretation more straightforward, I've grouped some categories.

 ### Logistic Regression
 The logistic regression looks at the effect of each variable on the earning class.
 The effect is measured by a coefficient and a p-value for each numeric variable and each category of categorical variables.
 If the coefficient is positive, it means that people in this category are more likely to earn more.
 The effect is said significant if the p-value is low.